vik101/vik101/README.md

 Software engineer in London.
 I build the platforms other people work on top of.

-**Now:** Head of Deployed Engineering at [Sammy Labs](https://www.sammylabs.com) (YC).
-I lead the team that takes a signed customer from contract to live: on-site onboarding, integration with whatever legacy system they actually run, and the firefighting in between.
+**Before:** Head of Deployed Engineering at [Sammy Labs](https://www.sammylabs.com) (YC).
+I led the team that takes a signed customer from contract to live: on-site onboarding, integration with whatever legacy system they actually run, and the firefighting in between.

-**Before:** Technical lead on **Spectrum** at JPMorgan Asset Management, the Electron desktop platform that 9,000+ employees open every morning.
-Rebuilt it from a .NET app that took minutes to load into one that takes seconds.
-Owned time-to-first-paint, the Bridge API for inter-app communication, cross-monitor drag and drop, and the first AI features inside it.
-Earlier: first graduate cohort at King, where I built the tooling that shipped Candy Crush into 50+ languages.
-BEng Computing, Imperial College London.
+**Before:** Technical lead on **Spectrum** at JPMorgan Asset Management, the Electron desktop platform.

 ## What I'm building in public